eProsima/Discovery-Server-docs/docs/HelloWorldExample.rst

  + discovery kind set to SERVER.
  + metatrafic locators set to the UDP listening port.

-Note that leaseDuration was set to INFINITY in order to mimic the HelloWorldExample usual participants but can be whatever value without affecting the discovery operation.
+Note that leaseDuration was set to INFINITY in order to mimic the HelloWorldExample usual participants but it can be whatever value without affecting the discovery operation.

 HelloWorld_TCP_config.xml